cytomining/CytoTable/docs/source/contributing.md

 Automated or manual testing for this repo may be performed using Dagger actions.
 The Dagger test action performs [pytest](https://pytest.org/en/latest/contents.html) testing and also pre-commit checks mentioned above.
-Automated tests are run using Dagger actions through Github actions.
+Dagger actions provide testing through Github actions.

-In order to ensure testing takes place using real-world data, an example is created directly from [CellProfiler](https://github.com/CellProfiler/CellProfiler) and converted during testing.
+Example source data is sourced from [CellProfiler Examples](https://cellprofiler.org/examples) by processing it with [CellProfiler](https://github.com/CellProfiler/CellProfiler) with Dagger.
+This example data is used during testing to ensure expected functionality.
 See below for an example of how to create this testing data (Dagger action `gather_data`).

-Dagger-based manual testing may be performed using the following:
+Dagger-based manual testing is performed using the following:

 ```sh
 # update the dagger project